 We believe our comprehensive, flexible package of support is the best you'll find.
-In fact, Ofsted has rated the quality of service we offer our foster parents as 'outstanding' - three times.
-Not to mention, being rated as 'Excellent' by the Care Inspectorate in Scotland.
+In fact, Ofsted has rated the quality of service we offer our foster parents as 'outstanding' - four times.

 We're really proud of our achievements, but we won't always have all the answers.
 That's why we describe ourselves as a 'learning agency'.